-• Importing data from a CSV file on page 122
+• Importing data with the Data Import on page 121

 SchemaExtensionCmd.exe

 The SchemaExtensionCmd.exe program provides support for importing custom schema extensions into a One Identity Manager database.

 In databases with a Test environment or Development system staging level, you can use the program to delete custom schema extensions again.